 A leave of absence from the program will be considered in rare circumstances and will be recommended by the IDAC and approved by the appropriate authority at the home institution.
-In such cases, the student will contact the Doctoral Program Coordinator at his or her home institution directly for interim approval of a leave of absence, following which the home university policy will apply.
+In such cases, the student will submit arequest to the IDAC via the PhD coordinator at the home institution.
 Legitimate reasons must be provided to explain the need for a leave of absence from the program.
+IDAC will respond to such a request with a recommendation to the student's home university, which will then make and communicate a decision to the student and to the IDAC.
 Each respective university has existing policies pertaining to reinstatement of graduate students to active student status.